-Kevin O’Brien begins his second year as the head coach of the Lipscomb women’s soccer program after being named to the post in February 2012.
+Kevin O’Brien begins his third year as the head coach of the Lipscomb women’s soccer program after being named to the post in February 2012.
 O’Brien is the third women’s coach of the NCAA Division I era at Lipscomb.

 O’Brien is excited for the opportunities at Lipscomb.

 “I’m overjoyed to be joining the Lipscomb family,” O’Brien said.
 “I am grateful to Philip Hutcheson and the search committee for putting their trust in me as their coach.
 I believe the future is bright for the Lady Bison soccer program and I am honored that I was chosen to lead these young women into a prosperous new era.

 “Building a program that will have a lasting impact and reputation in women’s soccer is a process that will take some time.
 It will take strong tactical coaching and player development initially, along with a transformation of the culture and expectations within the program, all the while creating a competitive and deep squad through recruiting”.

 This is O’Brien’s first head coaching job.
 He had been the associate head coach and recruiting coordinator of the men’s soccer program at Davidson College since 2009 and has shown to be not only a strong coach, but savvy recruiter as well.
 He assembled a top-notch recruiting class in 2011, including three players ranked in the top 150 nationally by College Soccer News.

 On the field, O’Brien was part of Davidson’s staff that led the Wildcats to upset three top-25 programs in the past three seasons, including a victory against the National Champion North Carolina Tar Heels last season.
 Both the 2009 and 2010 squads were ranked in the National Top 25 at one point in their respective seasons.